AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CaexValue/IsNumericOrBooleanValue.md

 CaexValue.IsNumericOrBooleanValue Method
 ========================================
-AutomationML 2.1 APIDetermines if the type code derived from the Attribute datatype is a numeric or boolean type.
+Determines if the type code derived from the Attribute datatype is a numeric or boolean type.
 For a lit of numeric types .

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)